 - Lowering the temperature – DON’T use ice packs or ice cubes in the water.

-The sudden temperature change will stress your beneficial bacteria and, perhaps, even kill it.
+The sudden temperature change will stress both your pet fish and the good bacteria in the aquarium and, perhaps, even kill them.
 What you can do is place a fan to blow directly on your aquarium’s water surface.

-Don’t keep the fish tank lights on for over 6 hours, which should be more than enough for your plants.
+Don’t keep the fish tank lights on for over 6 hours, which should be more than enough for your aquatic plants to grow.
 Note that LED lights emit little to no heat, so get one of those if you have the chance (hint: the link will help you with that).